bernardwolff/ascii_maze/README.md

 2. Mark the current cell as visited, and get a list of its neighbors.
 For each neighbor, starting with a randomly selected neighbor:
   1. If that neighbor hasn't been visited, remove the wall between this cell and that neighbor, and then recur with that neighbor as the current cell.

-The entire screen is reprinted every time you move, and is intended to be played on an 80x24 terminal.
+The entire screen is reprinted every time you move.
+The game is intended to be played on an 80x24 terminal.
 It will probably work (but look weird) on a larger terminal, and probably not work at all on a smaller one.
 I'm working on making it playable on any size terminal.
 This is actually easy to do, the code just needs to check the current terminal size, and then set the grid->width and grid->height properties at runtime (instead of defining them with preprocessor macros).
+A possible enhancement would be to use ncurses to avoid filling up the terminal scroll buffer with useless garbage.
+From another perspective, having a history of what moves you made could be useful, e.g. to see a replay of your game just by scrolling up.

 ##What it looks like
 ![maze 7](screenshot.png)